Something Bigger Than Me (Recruiting Teachers with Students and Teachers)

 Recruiting To Retain and Sustain

-People spend too much time these days focusing on the teachers who leave and not enough on the teachers who leave.
+People spend too much time these days focusing on the teachers who leave and not enough on the teachers who stay.
 This has been true for some time and continues to drive the narrative.
 Teaching deserves folks who not only stay and fight, but stay and thrive.
 The teaching profession deserves bolder vision setting that creates pathways for a sustainable profession first and foremost.

 Knowing that the best of teachers won’t diminish their efforts despite the lack of economic returns is exploitation.
 But that same dynamic allows for otherwise dedicated folks to get squeezed out of the work they love.
 Too many higher-ups use “What about the children?” as a pejorative to make people accept less in their work.